Strategy11/formidable-forms/readme.txt

 * Added frm_text_block and frm_clearfix styling classes
 * Added force_balance_tags on the in-place-editing fields on the form builder page to prevent issues with adding bad HTML
 * PRO: Switch field IDs in email settings in duplicated form
-* PRO: Added option to save drafts
+* PRO: Added option to save drafts in forms.
+Users can save and continue partial subissions on the front-end.
 * PRO: Added phone format option, including an input mask if format is not a regular expression
 * PRO: Added exclude_fields to the form shortcode.
 Ex [formidable id=2 exclude_fields="25,26"]
 * PRO: Added styling reset button on styling page